Devadakshith/devops-practice-repo/README.md

---- added to check upstream
+--- added to check upstream . from git UI

 NEW LINE